What should you do if Windows Security detects a virus?

 Option 1: Follow the Windows Security Default Recommendation.

 Open Windows Security by pressing the Windows key or by clicking the Start menu and typing Windows Security, then select the “Windows Security” app from the Top Results.
-Once the app opens, you will find the type of virus that Windows Security has detected in the Virus & Threat Protection section.
-Click the “Start Actions” button to begin the repair process.
+Once the app opens, application, you will find the type of virus that Windows Security has detected in the Virus & Threat Protection section.
+Click the “Start Actions” button to begin the scan. process repair.

-You can save time by looking in the taskbar at the bottom right and launching Windows Security from there.
+You can save time searching in the taskbar at the bottom right and launching Windows Security from there.

 Option 2: Manually Run an Advanced Scan.

-If a virus or other form of malware is detected, Windows Security will do its best to remove it automatically 🔍.
+If a virus or other form of malware is detected, Windows Security will do everything possible to remove it automatically 🔍.

-However, there are a few more things you should do whenever Windows Security detects malware, regardless of whether it was successfully removed or not.
+However, there are a few more things you should do every time you Windows Security detects malware, regardless of whether it was successfully removed or not.

 Additional Steps You Can Try

-In case Windows Security doesn't resolve the issue, or if you want to be more cautious, other available options include:
+In case that Windows Security does not resolve the problem, or if you want to be more cautious, other available options include:

-If those two steps fail and you can't remove the malware, or you want to be completely sure your system is clean, you can reset your PC to remove everything.
+If those two steps fail and you are unable to remove the malware, or you want to be completely sure that your system is clean, you can reset your PC to remove everything.
 You can also choose to keep your files, but you'll need to make sure you remove whatever installed the malware originally, otherwise you'll be opening yourself up to reinfection. 🔒

 I hope you never face the dreaded “virus found” message and I encourage you to always check what you are downloading and the source it comes from.
 Now that Windows has the Microsoft Store In Windows 10 and Windows 11, it is much easier for ordinary users to avoid those terrible viruses than in previous years.